padrinobook/padrinobook/chapters/login_and_registration.md

 ```

 As an exercise, Please write the validates for `email` and `password` on your own.
-Please consider that the
-password_confirmation attribute can be create with the :confirmation => true option to the validates :password
+Please consider that the `password_confirmation` attribute can be create with the `:confirmation => true` option to the validates `:password` setting.
-setting.

 We don't want to have duplicated names in our application.
-To simply test this we need as second user with the same
+For testing this, we need as second user with the same name.
-name.
 In order to create a second user with we need to have another mail address.
-In order to write the test for it, we
-need to extend or factory with the [sequence function](https://github.com/thoughtbot/factory_girl/wiki/Usage#sequences-and-associations):
+In order to write the test for it, we need to extend or factory with the [sequence function](https://github.com/thoughtbot/factory_girl/wiki/Usage#sequences-and-associations):

 ```ruby